bill-c-martin/bill-c-martin.github.io/_posts/blog/2017-12-23-Amazing-Talks-Greg-Baugues-on-Depression-in-our-Industry.md

 What is intriguing about his talk is how many software developers are suffering from these disorders and coming to him about it.

 It is well known that the software industry attracts a high number of intelligent introverts.
 I never really thought about our "type" as being prone to anxiety, ADHD, or depression though.
-After all, we stereotyped as mathy mad scientists that change the world at a young age.
+After all, we are stereotyped as mathy mad scientists that change the world at a young age.
 But he makes a good point that in an industry where introversion, late nights, crazy schedules, and productivity bursts are the norm, people with these disorders will sort of be able to blend in better and make it by.

 In fact, I have only ever met a single software developer who had ADHD, who took medicine for it.